Mike Castle: 2010 Senate campaign

-In 2010, Congressman Castle ran to be the Republican candidate to fill the seat of former Senator Joe Biden, who had become Vice President on January 20, 2009.
+In 2010, Castle ran to be the Republican candidate to fill the seat of former Senator Joe Biden, who had become vice president on January 20, 2009.
 Castle was defeated in the Republican primary on September 14, 2010, by Christine O'Donnell, the Tea Party favorite.
 The primary drew 57,000 voters, a small slice of the overall electorate.
 After the primary, Fairleigh Dickinson University's PublicMind twice polled Delaware voters, running a hypothetical match-up between Castle and the Democratic candidate, Chris Coons; in it, Castle beat Coons by a 21-point margin (54%–34%) and also had a favorable rating of 48% compared to O'Donnell's 34%.
 Castle refused to support O'Donnell in the Senate campaign against Coons.
 Coons went on to defeat O'Donnell decisively in the general election.